jaepass/commercejs-react-checkout/README.md

 </select>
 ```
 The three fields you just added:
-- Binds the `this.state.form.shipping.country` as the selected country and loops through the `shippingCountries` array
+- Binds `this.state.form.shipping.country` as the selected country and loops through the `shippingCountries` array
   to render as options
-- Binds the `this.state.form.shipping.stateProvince` as the selected state/province and iterates through the
+- Binds `this.state.form.shipping.stateProvince` as the selected state/province and iterates through the
   `shippingSubivisions` object to display the available list of countries
-- Binds the `this.state.shippingOption` and loops through the `shippingOptions` array to render as options in the
+- Binds `this.state.shippingOption` and loops through the `shippingOptions` array to render as options in the
   **Shipping method** field.

 Once all the data is bound to the field you are then able to collect the necessary data to convert the checkout into an